ZalZarak/RGBD-to-3D-Pose/README.md

 Different modes can be configured in the config under Debug.
 It takes all other necessary configuration from RGBDto3DPose.

-For length and depth it will give you some statistics about meausured length/depth per node.
+For length and depth it will give you some statistics about meausured length/depth per joint.
 This is just meant as help.

 ### [Helper](src/helper.py)